Coherent perfect absorber: Anti-laser principle and demonstration

-In the initial design, identical lasers are fired into a cavity containing a silicon wafer, a light-absorbing material that acts as a "loss medium".
-The wafer aligns the light waves from the lasers so they become trapped, causing most of the photons to bounce back and forth until they are absorbed and transformed into heat.
-Furthermore, many of the remaining light waves are cancelled out by interfering with each other.
+In the initial design, identical laser beams are fired onto opposite sides of a cavity consisting of a silicon wafer, a light-absorbing material that acts as a "loss medium".
+While light incident on one side would be partially transmitted and reflected, simultaneous illumination of both sides can result in destructive interference of all transmitted and reflected waves.
+Such complete suppression of transmission and reflection traps the optical energy within the loss medium until it is fully absorbed.
+The photons bounce back and forth until they are absorbed and transformed into heat.
 In contrast, a normal laser uses a gain medium which amplifies light instead of absorbing it.